My Mother the Car: Production

-The theme music was composed and conducted by Ralph Carmichael.
-It was written and sung by Paul Hampton.
-It was used on an episode of Arrested Development also called "My Mother, the Car".
+The theme music was composed and conducted by Ralph Carmichael, with lyrics written and sung by Paul Hampton.
+It was later used on an episode of Arrested Development also called "My Mother, the Car".

 The show began with a black-and-white pilot, which was later refilmed in color.
-This pilot did not originally air, but has been shown several times on Canadian television.
+The pilot did not originally air, but has been shown several times on Canadian television.
 Network censors insisted that one particular scene be deleted where the car backfired.

 Car

-The on-set car, called a 1928 Porter Stanhope touring car, was a custom car, rebuilt by Norm Grabowski, from a 1924 Ford Model T, and later restyled by property master Kaye Trapp and Norm Breedlove.
-A stunt car, driven by a rear-floorboard-hidden driver, was built by George Barris, as a replica.
+The on-set car, called a "1928 Porter Stanhope" touring car, was a custom car, rebuilt by Norm Grabowski, from a 1924 Ford Model T, and later restyled by property master Kaye Trapp and Norm Breedlove.
+A stunt car, driven by a rear-floorboard-hidden driver, was built by George Barris as a replica.
+The actual Porter Motor Company existed briefly from 1900-1901 and made an automobile only in the runabout style, not the stanhope or touring car style.